 "Month" shall mean the period beginning on the first Day of a calendar month and ending on the first Day of the next succeeding calendar month.

-"Owner's Daily Deliverability of Gas" means the Gas which is physically capable of being produced by Owner n accordance with applicable law, rule or order from wells completed within the Reserve Commitment Area, subject only to Owner's Reservations.
+"Owner's Daily Deliverability of Gas" means the Gas which is physically capable of being produced by Owner in accordance with applicable law, rule or order from wells completed within the Reserve Commitment Area, subject only to Owner's Reservations.

 "Psia" shall mean pounds per square inch, absolute.